ssi-dk/beone-dashboard/README.md

 # Opening files in the dashboard
 To see data in the dashboard you must open a tree file (\*.nwk) and some BeONE JSON files (\*.json) from inside the dashboard.
 For testing you can use the test files provided in the test_data folder.
+For the JSON files you can select more than one file at a time.